ChidimmaIdika/CONNECTTEL_CUSTOMER_CHURN_PREDICTION/README.md

 The complete workflow, from data exploration to model selection, is available in this GitHub repository, providing a comprehensive resource for understanding and implementing customer churn prediction in the telecommunications domain.

 ---
  ***For more details, you can view my code and documentation process here...
-[Customer Churn Prediction Project](https://github.com/ChidimmaIdika/CONNECTTEL_CUSTOMER_CHURN_PREDICTION/blob/Chidimma/CONNECTTEL%20CUSTOMER%20CHURN%20PREDICTION.ipynb)***
+[ConnectTel Customer Churn Prediction](https://github.com/ChidimmaIdika/CONNECTTEL_CUSTOMER_CHURN_PREDICTION/blob/Chidimma/CONNECTTEL%20CUSTOMER%20CHURN%20PREDICTION.ipynb)***

+ *If it takes longer than 10 seconds to render, kindly [click this link](https://nbviewer.org/github/ChidimmaIdika/CONNECTTEL_CUSTOMER_CHURN_PREDICTION/blob/Chidimma/CONNECTTEL%20CUSTOMER%20CHURN%20PREDICTION.ipynb)*

 ---